jflam/bb/Readme.md

-Build instructions (until I clean things up)

-1. JSX build step: jsx --watch .\public\scripts .\public\build
-2. webpack build step: webpack public\build\scoreboard.js
-   public\build\bundle.js --watch --colors --progress
-3. run server: npm start
+Build instructions:

+1. Start the build server using this command: npm run dev
+2. Start the web server using this command: npm start